ElektraInitiative/libelektra/doc/help/kdb-record.md

 By default, the values of a marked key will be compared when importing.
 The import will fail if the key has a different value.

-Using the `--meta` flag, one can specify to use the value of a specific meta instead of the value of the key.
+Using the `--meta` flag, one can specify to use the value of a metakey instead of the value of the key.

 ### `list`
 Lists all known recording sessions.